jyshin0926/CNN-for-sentence-classification/README.md

 1. clone repository to your local computer
 2. recommend to convert file extension to .ipynb
 3. recommend to execute in jupyter notebook or google colaboratory environment
-4. you can use raw ratings.txt or ratings_test.txt and ratings_test.txt in 'prep for modeling' folder
+4. you can use raw ratings.txt or ratings_train.txt and ratings_test.txt in 'prep for modeling' folder
 5. make word2vec model first with tokenize_mecab_300dim_w_sw.py file in 'mecab_0.7993_val_accuravy_py' folder
 6. make cnn model with word2vec model with CNN_word2vec_mecab300dim.py file in 'mecab_0.7993_val_accuravy_py' folder
 7. you can use 'stopwords.xlsx' in 'prep for modeling' folder for removing stop words (in my case, there was no big difference in val_accuracy(0.7984))